A Good Man

 “Nothing.
 Nothing.”
 I shook my head and said again, almost to myself.
 “It’s nothing.”

 She hardly spoke to me for the rest of the day.
-It wasn’t like she avoided me, she was there, she just wasn’t there, if you see what I mean.
-As if her body was present but her mind was somewhere else.
-I guess this must have been how I appeared to other people the day after I got my inheritance—and I didn’t have a massive decision weighing me down like Clarissa had.
+It wasn’t like she avoided me.
+She was ‘there,’ she just wasn’t really ‘there,’ if you see what I mean.
+As if her body was present but her mind was elsewhere.
+I suppose this must have been how I seemed to other people the day after I received my inheritance—and I didn’t have a huge decision weighing on me like Clarissa did.

 She wasn’t speaking to anyone else either.
-At lunchtime, despite the main topics of conversation being her dinner party the night before and her upcoming party the next night, she couldn’t have said more than a dozen words.
-She was usually an active participant in lessons, both asking and answering questions, but other than to acknowledge the register at the start of the lesson, it was as if she wasn’t even there and instead of holding my hand walking to and from those lessons, she walked beside me hugging her books to her chest.
+At lunchtime, despite the main topics of conversation being her dinner party the night before and her upcoming party the next night, she couldn’t have spoken more than a dozen words.
+She was usually an active participant in lessons, both asking and answering questions, but apart from acknowledging the register at the start of the lesson, it was as if she wasn’t even there.
+Instead of holding my hand while walking to and from those lessons, she walked beside me, hugging her books to her chest.

 And at the end of the day, she got in her car and left the site without even saying goodbye to me, Emily or Grace.